 - Article 38: The Company uses December 31 of each year as its final settlement date.
 After final accounts are drawn for each period, the Board of Directors shall prepare the following list and submit it to the General Meeting of Shareholders for acknowledgment in accordance with the law. - I. Business Report. - II.
 Financial Statements. - III.
 Proposals concerning profit distributions or covering of losses. - Article 39: If the Company makes a profit during the year, it shall allocate no less than 3% for employee remuneration and no more than 2% for director remuneration.
-However, when the Company has accumulated losses, the reserves for covering the losses shall be retained in advance.

-Article 40: If there is a profit in the Company's annual final accounts, it shall first pay taxes to make up for the accumulated losses.
+However, when the Company has accumulated losses, the reserves for covering the losses shall be retained in advance. - Article 40: If there is a profit in the Company's annual final accounts, it shall first pay taxes to make up for the accumulated losses.
 A 10% withdrawal is the legal reserve, but this is not the limit when the legal reserve has reached the Company's paid-in capital.
 In addition, a special reserve may be allocated or transferred depending on the Company's operating needs and legal requirements.
 If there is a profit as well as undistributed surplus earnings at the beginning of the same period, the Board of Directors shall draft a profit distribution proposal and submit it to the shareholders' meeting for resolution.

 Amid a still-growing business environment, the Company shall master the economic environment to seek sustainable operations and long-term development.
 Dividend policy will focus on the principle of stability.
 When the Board of Directors submits a profit distribution proposal, it shall consider future profitability and plans for working capital and may reserve a portion of profits at its discretion.
-Profit distributions shall account for 50% or more of distributable earnings; out of this, cash dividends shall not be less than 10% of the total dividend distribution for a given year.
+Profit distributions shall account for 50% or more of distributable earnings; however, when the accumulated distributable earnings are less than 2% of the paid-in capital, the Company may choose not to distribute earnings.
+Of the total dividends to be distributed for a given year, the amount of cash dividends shall not be less than 10%.